 Although accepting the timing of God is a monumental challenge, accepting His method of fulfillment is on a whole different level altogether.
 What we often miss with God’s promises is His desire and intent to build in us the character that will be compatible with His promises.
 Our Father cares more for our relationship with Him than anything we do for Him.
 For this reason, God’s path to the fulfillment of His promise often involves a hard journey where He changes us into the likeness of His Son, Jesus.
 Without following His path, the promise cannot be fulfilled, for we could never bear up under it.

 If we persevere in following Jesus with uncompromising faith, the path He leads us on will conflict with our ‘self’ nature.
-Though the headwinds of ‘self’ will buffet if we wish to see the promise come to pass we must accept His path.
+Though the headwinds of ‘self’ will buffet if we wish to see the promise come to pass we must accept His path; so do not plan.
 Submitting to His lead becomes a daily battle inside as we continually have to choose to follow God over ‘self’; accepting the unknown and untried over the familiar.
 The path He chooses may involve suffering, loss and difficulty but the promise always stands as a greater reward at the end.

 To hold on to the promise of a house and land while being led into homelessness is nothing short of insane to the natural mind.
 We were often told this by others, and sometimes by ourselves.
 Nothing about our journey makes sense to those who live according to the mandates of ‘self’ yet this is the path of promise Jesus led us on.
 The path He chose for us made us face fear, lust, greed in our ‘self’ nature and choose the hope of promise His way rather than our own way.